dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ### Cutting Metal
-To trim metal use *Metal Snips* for detail work, and a *Shears Attachment Accessory* attached to your *Driver* for long cuts.
+To trim metal use *Metal Snips* for detail work, and a *Shears Attachment Accessory* attached to your *Battery-Powered Impact Driver* for long cuts.

 ### Eave Drip Edge
-Install the *Eave Drip Edge* lapped under the underlayment  at the eave using *1" Pancake Head Woodscrews*.
+Install the *Plumb Eave Drip Edge* lapped under the underlayment  at the eaves using *1" Pancake Head Woodscrews*.
 Join pieces by trimming the folded sections of the edges so that one can slide into the other.
 If the drip edge is difficult to screw through, pre-drill holes as often as required in the manufacturer instructions.
-Use *Pop Rivets* inserted in to a *Pop Rivet Gun* to join any seams so that they become flush.
+Use *1/8" Pop Rivets* inserted in to a *Pop Rivet Gun* to join any seams so that they become flush.
 Pre-drill the holes for the rivets using a *1/8" Drill Bit*

 ### Rake Drip Edge
-Next install the *Rake Drip Edge* over the underlayment starting at the top.
+Next install the *Square Rake Drip Edge* over the underlayment starting at the top.
 Cut the top edge at a 45 degree angle leaving the first side with some excess on the face which is flush with the fascia.
 This will allow the second side to sit overtop and give a cleaner look at the joint.

-Have one person hold the bottom using the *8 Foot Step Ladder* while another uses the *24' Extension Ladder* attached to the eave with the *Ladder Lock* and the *8' Straight Ladder* hanging over the ridge to climb to the top and screw the drip edge to the sheathing.
+Have one person hold the bottom using the *8' Step Ladder* while another uses the *24' Extension Ladder* attached to the eave with the *Ladder Lock* and the *8' Straight Ladder* hanging over the ridge with the *Ladder Hooks with Wheels* to climb to the top and screw the drip edge to the sheathing.

 For additional pieces, trim the folded sections and slide the lower piece into the upper piece.